Inspired to be our best.....

 We take internet safety very seriously and have internet safety lessons built into our curriculum throughout the year.
 We discuss issues such as leaving a digital footprints, being a good online friend, following the SMART rules and what to do when things go wrong.

 The Governors have updated our user agreement for computing and internet safety.
-It can be found on the Policy page.
+It can be found on the Policy page and below.
 This lays out internet expectations at school and the support we ask from home.